 Feeling restless and excitement as spring arrives in Myrtle Beach?
-Sounds like you’ve got Spring Fever and that means it’s time to get your fill of sunshine and Vitamin Sea!
+That means it’s time to get your fill of sunshine and Vitamin Sea!
 Plan your Spring Break with Brittain Resorts & Hotels and make sure to check out the ‘Top 5 Things to Do on Spring Break in Myrtle Beach’.

 1. Watch Knights Battle on Horseback